| Oracle9i Supplied PL/SQL Packages and Types Reference Release 2 (9.2) Part Number A96612-01 |

 CREATE OR REPLACE PROCEDURE copy ( source IN VARCHAR2, destination IN VARCHAR2) IS id_var NUMBER; name_var VARCHAR2(30); birthdate_var DATE; source_cursor INTEGER; destination_cursor INTEGER; ignore INTEGER; BEGIN -- Prepare a cursor to select from the source table: source_cursor := dbms_sql.open_cursor; DBMS_SQL.PARSE(source_cursor, 'SELECT id, name, birthdate FROM ' || source, DBMS_SQL.native); DBMS_SQL.DEFINE_COLUMN(source_cursor, 1, id_var); DBMS_SQL.DEFINE_COLUMN(source_cursor, 2, name_var, 30); DBMS_SQL.DEFINE_COLUMN(source_cursor, 3, birthdate_var); ignore := DBMS_SQL.EXECUTE(source_cursor); -- Prepare a cursor to insert into the destination table: destination_cursor := DBMS_SQL.OPEN_CURSOR; DBMS_SQL.PARSE(destination_cursor, 'INSERT INTO ' || destination || ' VALUES (:id_bind, :name_bind, :birthdate_bind)', DBMS_SQL.native); -- Fetch a row from the source table and insert it into the destination table: LOOP IF DBMS_SQL.FETCH_ROWS(source_cursor)>0 THEN -- get column values of the row DBMS_SQL.COLUMN_VALUE(source_cursor, 1, id_var); DBMS_SQL.COLUMN_VALUE(source_cursor, 2, name_var); DBMS_SQL.COLUMN_VALUE(source_cursor, 3, birthdate_var); -- Bind the row into the cursor that inserts into the destination table.
 You -- could alter this example to require the use of dynamic SQL by inserting an -- if condition before the bind.
 DBMS_SQL.BIND_VARIABLE(destination_cursor, ':id_bind', id_var); DBMS_SQL.BIND_VARIABLE(destination_cursor, ':name_bind', name_var); DBMS_SQL.BIND_VARIABLE(destination_cursor, ':birthdate_bind', birthdate_var); ignore := DBMS_SQL.EXECUTE(destination_cursor); ELSE -- No more rows to copy: EXIT; END IF; END LOOP; -- Commit and close all cursors: COMMIT; DBMS_SQL.CLOSE_CURSOR(source_cursor); DBMS_SQL.CLOSE_CURSOR(destination_cursor); EXCEPTION WHEN OTHERS THEN IF DBMS_SQL.IS_OPEN(source_cursor) THEN DBMS_SQL.CLOSE_CURSOR(source_cursor); END IF; IF DBMS_SQL.IS_OPEN(destination_cursor) THEN DBMS_SQL.CLOSE_CURSOR(destination_cursor); END IF; RAISE; END; /

-This series of examples shows how to use bulk array binds (table items) in the SQL DML statements DELETE
+This series of examples shows how to use bulk array binds (table items) in the SQL DML statements DELETE, INSERT, and UPDATE.

 declare stmt varchar2(200); dept_no_array dbms_sql.Number_Table; c number; dummy number; begin dept_no_array(1) := 10; dept_no_array(2) := 20; dept_no_array(3) := 30; dept_no_array(4) := 40; dept_no_array(5) := 30; dept_no_array(6) := 40; stmt := 'delete from emp where deptno = :dept_array'; c := dbms_sql.open_cursor; dbms_sql.parse(c, stmt, dbms_sql.native); dbms_sql.bind_array(c, ':dept_array', dept_no_array, 1, 4); dummy := dbms_sql.execute(c); dbms_sql.close_cursor(c); exception when others then if dbms_sql.is_open(c) then dbms_sql.close_cursor(c); end if; raise; end; /